Home / News + Events / CCM Concert + Lecture Series

 Saturday, January 20, 2024, 7:00 pm

 Mile Twelve is a thought-provoking and energetic bluegrass string band.
 All five band members bring their own influences and interpretations into the music, resulting in a project that feels contemporary, thoughtfully crafted, and relevant.
-The lineup features Catherine “BB” Bowness (banjo), Korey Brodsky (mandolin and guitar), Ella Jordan (fiddle), Evan Murphy (guitar, lead vocals), and Nate Sabat (bass, lead vocals).
+The lineup features Catherine “BB” Bowness (banjo), Korey Brodsky (mandolin and guitar), Ella Jordan (fiddle), Evan Murphy (guitar, lead vocals), and Chris Sartori (bass).

 Friday, February 9, 2024, 7:30 pm